-Homemade Ciabatta Bread.
+Homemade Ciabatta Bread in your Dutch Oven.
 Delicious homemade ciabatta bread is easier than you might think!
 All you need for your ciabatta bread is a few basic ingredients, and a little time.
-I added a lot of pictures to this recipe to make it more easy to follow, because ciabatta bread is not a recipe I would usually recommend for a beginner bread maker.
+I added a lot of pictures to my Dutch Oven Ciabatta Bread Recipe to make it more easy to follow, because ciabatta bread is not a recipe I would usually recommend for a beginner bread maker.

 January 2022 update, I have created a version of this ciabatta bread for the dutch oven!
 I'm happy to say that the texture is so perfect in this version.
 I included a video with directions on how to make dutch oven ciabatta.
-And, separate directions in the recipe card.
+And, separate directions for non dutch oven ciabatta moved to the notes section of the recipe card.

 So I just got a standing mixer (an AMAZING gift from my husband) and I am BEYOND excited!
 I feel like a real chef now!
 I have always dreamed of having a standing mixer in my kitchen and I finally do!
 So, I have been making soo many bread recipes.
 I literally made 3 different kinds of dough in the first day I had it. 🙂 Can you see I'm excited!
 One of those was a homemade ciabatta bread recipe that I found online from the brown eyed baker.
 And to my delight, it came out ABSOLUTELY PERFECT the first time!
 So I have to give her a lot of credit for an amazing recipe and clear directions.